 - A. With regard to nutrition education: - 1.
-Nutrition education shall be included in the health curriculum so that instruction is sequential and standards-based and provides students with the knowledge, attitudes, and skills necessary to lead healthy lives. - 2.
-Nutrition education shall be integrated into other subject areas of the curriculum, when appropriate, to complement, but not replace, the standards and benchmarks for health education. - 3.
-Nutrition education standards and benchmarks shall be age-appropriate and culturally relevant. - The standards and benchmarks for nutrition education shall be behavior focused.

-- 5. Nutrition education shall include enjoyable, developmentally appropriate and culturally relevant participatory activities, such as contests, promotions, taste testing, and others. - 6.
-Nutrition education shall include opportunities for appropriate student projects related to nutrition, involving, when possible, community agencies and organizations. - 7.
-Nutrition education shall extend beyond the classroom by engaging and involving the school's food service staff. - 8.
-Nutrition education posters, such as the Food Pyramid Guide, will be displayed in the cafeteria. - 9.
-The school cafeteria shall serve as a learning lab by allowing students to apply the knowledge, attitudes, and skills taught in the classroom when making choices at mealtime. - 10.
-Nutrition education shall extend beyond the school by engaging and involving families and the community. - 11.
-Nutrition education shall reinforce lifelong balance by emphasizing the link between caloric intake (eating) and exercise in ways that are age-appropriate. - 12.
-Nutrition education benchmarks and standards include a focus on media literacy as it relates to food marketing strategies. - 13.
-Nutrition education standards and benchmarks promote the benefits of a balanced diet that includes fruits, vegetables, whole grain products, and low-fat and fat-free dairy products. - 14.
-Staff responsible for providing instruction in nutrition education shall regularly participate in professional development activities designed to better enable them to teach the benchmarks and standards. - 15.
-Instruction related to the standards and benchmarks for nutrition education shall be provided by highly qualified teachers. - 16.
-The Corporation shall provide information to parents that is designed to encourage them to reinforce at home the standards and benchmarks being taught in the classroom. - B. With regard to physical activity: - 1.
-Physical Education
+Nutrition education shall be included in the health curriculum so that instruction is sequential and standardsbased and provides students with the knowledge, attitudes, and skills necessary to lead healthy lives. - 2.
+Nutrition education shall be included in the sequential, comprehensive health curriculum in accordance with the curriculum standards and benchmarks established by the State. - 3.
+Nutrition education shall be integrated into other subject areas of the curriculum, when appropriate, to complement, but not replace, the standards and benchmarks for health education. - 4.
+Nutrition education standards and benchmarks shall be age-appropriate and culturally relevant. - 5.
+The standards and benchmarks for nutrition education shall be behavior focused. - 6.
+Nutrition education shall include enjoyable, developmentally appropriate and culturally relevant participatory activities, such as contests, promotions, taste testing, and others. - 7.
+Nutrition education shall include opportunities for appropriate student projects related to nutrition, involving, when possible, community agencies and organizations. - 8.
+Nutrition education shall extend beyond the classroom by engaging and involving the school's food service staff. - 9.
+Nutrition education posters, such as the Food Pyramid Guide, will be displayed in the cafeteria. - 10.
+The school cafeteria shall serve as a learning lab by allowing students to apply the knowledge, attitudes, and skills taught in the classroom when making choices at mealtime. - 11.
+Nutrition education shall extend beyond the school by engaging and involving families and the community. - 12.
+Nutrition education shall reinforce lifelong balance by emphasizing the link between caloric intake (eating) and exercise in ways that are age-appropriate. - 13.
+Nutrition education benchmarks and standards include a focus on media literacy as it relates to food marketing strategies. - 14.
+Nutrition education standards and benchmarks promote the benefits of a balanced diet that includes fruits, vegetables, whole grain products, and low-fat and fat-free dairy products.

+- 15. Staff responsible for providing instruction in nutrition education shall regularly participate in professional development activities designed to better enable them to teach the benchmarks and standards. - 16.
+Instruction related to the standards and benchmarks for nutrition education shall be provided by highly qualified teachers. - 17.
+The Corporation shall provide information to parents that is designed to encourage them to reinforce at home the standards and benchmarks being taught in the classroom.

+B. With regard to physical activity: